-All directors have the right to acquire shares in the company via the exercise of options granted under the terms of their service contracts, copies of which may be inspected by shareholders upon written application to the company secretary.
-Details of the directors' options to acquire shares are set out in the Directors' Remuneration Report on page 8.
+The directors' do not currently have a right to acquire shares in the company via the exercise of options as all past options have either been exercised or lapsed.
+Details of the directors' remuneration and incentives are set out in the Directors' Remuneration Report on page 8.